 - Mail notification including your name, old and new address, date of birth and your signature or,

-- Complete the back of your Voter's Certificate of Registration Card including your signature.
+- Complete the back of your Voter's Certificate of Registration including your signature.

-The County Clerk's office is required to verify the accuracy of the voter rolls.
-This is accomplished by mailing notices to confirm the respective at the address on file.
+The Lake County Clerk's office is required to verify the accuracy of the voter rolls.
+This is accomplished by mailing notices to confirm voters reside at the address on file.

 The Voter's Certificate of Registration Card is your informational source for determining where to vote and your congressional, state senate, state representative and county board districts.

 You are not required to present your voter card in order to vote early or on Election Day, though it is helpful as a quick reference tool for your correct precinct number and voting districts.